ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Materials and Methods

 We use flow matching (FM) to train $g_{\theta}$.
 FM takes known distribution \textit{p} and finds a path of probabilities to an unknown distribution \textit{q} \citep{lipmanFlowMatchingGenerative2023}.
 This probability path is discretized over $S\in\mathbb{N}$ steps, where \textit{S} denotes the total number of discrete time intervals used to approximate the continuous flow from \textit{p} to \textit{q}.
 In our case, \textit{p} is the Gaussian distribution and \textit{q} is the distribution of the residual of the IPSL-DCPP.
 Training involves learning $\theta$ such that $g_{\theta}$ predicts $r_{t+\delta}$.
-The inputs to $g_{\theta}$ are the predicted state of the deterministic model $f_{\theta}(X_t)$, the previous state $X_{t-\delta}$ and a residual noised according to a randomly chosen FM timestep $s$, $(1-s)r_{t+\delta} + s\epsilon$, where $\epsilon$ is noise sampled from a Gaussian distribution.
-During training, we sample \textit{s} from a standard normal distribution, and use the sigmoid function as done in \cite{esserScalingRectifiedFlow2024a}.
-See \autoref{training_scheme} for a visualization of the process.
+The inputs to $g_{\theta}$ are the predicted state of the deterministic model $f_{\theta}(X_t)$, the previous state $X_{t-\delta}$ and a residual noise according to a randomly chosen FM timestep $s \in S$, $(1-s)r_{t+\delta} + s\epsilon$, where $\epsilon$ is noise sampled from a Gaussian distribution.
+During training, we sample \textit{s} from a standard normal distribution $s \sim sigmoid(\mathcal{N}(0,1))$, and use the sigmoid function as done in \cite{esserScalingRectifiedFlow2024a}.
+See \cref{training_scheme} for a visualization of the process.

-At each FM timestep $s$, the probability path is defined by a vector field that assigns a direction and magnitude to each point in our data to move between distributions. $g_{\theta}$ is updated to represent a vector field with the following loss function:
+At each FM timestep $s$, the probability path is defined by a vector field that assigns a direction and magnitude to each point in our data to move between distributions. $g_{\theta}$ is updated to represent a vector field of the residual $(r_{t+\delta} - \epsilon)$ with the following loss function: We refer to \citep{lipmanFlowMatchingGenerative2023,esserScalingRectifiedFlow2024a} for more details on the flow matching process.

-To recreate $X_{t+\delta}$ at a particular FM step $s$ we combine the output of the deterministic and generative model: .
-We refer to \citep{lipmanFlowMatchingGenerative2023,esserScalingRectifiedFlow2024a} for more details on the flow matching process.
-There are two differences in the training between ArchesClimate and ArchesWeatherGen: \begin{itemize} \item We do not do out-of-distribution finetuning (training on data outside of the deterministic training dataset) as we have a distribution shift over time that needs to be captured in ArchesClimate.
-Finetuning could overfit to a particular temporal period. \item The FM target is a vector field instead of a full sample (see \autoref{sec:training} for more details).
-Predicting the full sample instead of the vector field caused instability in generated states, and we therefore predict the vector field when doing FM. \end{itemize}

-IPSL-DCPP has been split as follows: every ten years, the 10-member ensembles initialized in the years 1989 and 1999 and 2009 are held out as validation, and ensembles initialized in the years 1969,1979,2010-2015 are held out as the test set.
-We chose this test set to best target the task of interpolation.
-See \ref{exp:alternative_train_test} for a comparison of different train/test splits.
-We train the deterministic model for 10 hours on 4 A100 GPUs, and we train the probabilistic model for 20 hours on 4 A100 GPUs.